Basket Boats and Children on the Beach in Quy Nhon

 It is not easy to weave the boat.
 Though they are flexible, the pieces of bamboo are also larger than weaving a basket or other woven products.
 This is also why a particular skill is needed to weave these large bamboo pieces onto this woven basket boat.

-Once the boats are woven, today-usually a tar or resin is placed on them to make them waterproof.
+Today, once the boats are woven, tar or resin is usually placed on them to make them waterproof.
 In the past, they would use a kind of clay out of cow dung to put on the boats and waterproof them.

 Fisherman's Basket boat